Get

 Training

 Concepts like litter training, as with most other house cats, should be a breeze with your Himalayan.
-These kitties love covering up their poop as much as the next cat.
+Litter box training is usually almost automatic with this breed.
 When it comes to advanced tricks and training, these are brainiacs as well.

-The Siamese parent gives way for a very keen sense of intelligence, making them slightly more notably brainy than their Persian parents.
+The Siamese parent has a very keen sense of intelligence, making them slightly more notably brainy than their Persian parents.
 So, they are great candidates for advanced learning.

 Himalayan cat sniffing a treat from their owners hand